-You can combine classes and groups for teaching as long as you're ensuring pupils' health and safety.
+Yes, as long as you're ensuring pupils' health and safety.

-Make sure you have sufficient numbers of suitable qualified staff for nursery and infant classes.
+Make sure you have sufficient numbers of suitably qualified staff for nursery and infant classes.
 Infant class size legislation limits the size to 30 pupils per teacher – however, this size limit doesn't apply to structured or unstructured activities that the school may choose to provide on strike days.

 Please note that combining classes may lead to conflict with other unions, so talk to the union reps in your school as appropriate.

 - Use existing school volunteers (who have the relevant DBS checks) to provide supervision